CONDITIONS OF COMPETITION

 Measuring Devices/Range Finders:

 Distance-only measuring devices and range finders are allowed in Rocky Mountain Junior Golf Tour events.

 Use of cell phones by players, parents or spectators will not be permitted at any time during tournament play.
 IPOD and MP3 players are not permitted.
 Violation of this rule results in disqualification.

 A tournament that completes 18 holes by players within a division (boys 15-18, boys 11-14, girls 15-18, girls 11-14) is deemed a completed tournament.
 Therefore, no refund for the divisions that have completed the 18 holes.
 Rankings are at the discretion of the individual ranking system guidelines: GolfWeek, Junior Golf Scoreboard and AJGA for PBE awards.
 RMJT will make every effort to complete a minimum of 18 holes placing a priority on safety first.

 If a tournament does not complete 18 holes using the above divisional policy, players will receive a refund of the tournament fee, less a $45 cancellation fee to cover tee gift and staffing costs.
 The net refund will be credited back to the credit card used to make payment.
 If a complete cancellation occurs before a tournament has begun, a full refund will be given to each player.
 In the event of a full cancellation, please allow up to 7 business days for refunds to be processed, due to field sizes.
 Note: a tournament has officially started once check-in begins before the first round

-In the event that NO golf is played and the ENTIRE tournament is cancelled, RMJGT will work with the course to reschedule at a later date.
-If rescheduling is not an option for RMJGT or the course, the tournament fee will be applied back to the credit card that was originally used.
+In the event that NO golf is played and the ENTIRE tournament is cancelled, RMJT will work with the course to reschedule at a later date.
+If rescheduling is not an option for RMJT or the course, the tournament fee will be applied back to the credit card that was originally used.